chimpansiets/Weather-app/README.md

 # Sietse's Weather App

 A weather application created in flutter using flutter Weather and Provider.
-Boilerplate supports both web and mobile, although is written with the focus on mobile. clone the appropriate branches mentioned below:
+Application supports both web and mobile, although is written with the focus on mobile. clone the appropriate branches mentioned below:

 * For Mobile: git@github.com:chimpansiets/Weather-app.git
 ## Getting Started